Keeping Chicken 101

 There are 414 chicken species globally, of which four are South African listed as Ovambo, Potchefstroom, Venda and Boschvelder.
 With all those options, it can be tough to choose!

 Standard vs Bantam

-The first decision to make is whether to get Standards (normal-size), also known as “Large Fowl” chickens or Bantams.
+The first decision is getting Standards (normal-size), also known as “Large Fowl” chickens or Bantams.
 At just 0.5 to 1 kg each, Bantams are a fraction of the size of Standards and are kept mainly for ornamental purposes.
 Being cute and flashy, they make great pets.
-But they lay less frequently, and their eggs are small, albeit edible.
+But they lay less frequently, and their eggs are tiny, albeit edible.
 They are also more susceptible to predators – for instance, crows will take your bantams but wouldn’t dare to go after your giant fowl chickens.